 The T-number solves the exposure problem, and is effectively just the f/number with a correction factor to account for light transmittance.
 An f/4 setting that has 50% transmission efficiency (a 1-stop reduction) will therefore be specified as T5.6, for example.
 When changing lenses, one therefore only needs the same T-number, and all lighting can be kept identical.
 The flip-side is that all T5.6 lenses won't necessarily have equivalent depth of field, but they'll usually be close enough to preserve the creative intent.

 Motion cameras often have a smaller sensor size than the familiar stills photography formats.
 This usually means a given lens will appear as if it were a longer focal length, and at the same subject magnification, that lens will also appear to have more depth of field.
 The magnitude of this effect depends on the "crop factor," which is a measure of the relative difference between the two sensor sizes:

 However, many high-end cameras have much larger sensors, which gives their video a more cinematic feel.
 These sensors are also a more natural transition for those familiar with DSLR cameras.
-Use the tool below to see how your particular RED® camera settings and lens will behave compared to 35 mm photography:
+Use the crop factor tool below to see how your particular RED® camera settings and lens will behave compared to 35 mm photography.